You helped Theresa bounce back

 You gave Larry shelter from the streets

-You just might know Larry.
-He has a memorable sort of face, an even more memorable voice.
-Larry, 57, has been a fixture in the Minneapolis community for decades.
-While you may know Larry, he had a much different life before he found Catholic Charities.
+You might know Larry.
+He has a memorable face and voice.
+Larry has been a fixture in Minneapolis for decades.
+While you may know Larry, he had a much different life before Catholic Charities.
 Follow Larry's journey.

 You gave Darcy a path to sobriety, health

 Darcy remembers when he had his first taste of liquor.
-It was love at first taste.
 Alcoholism would take many things from Darcy over the years.
 It took his home, his job, his relationships and his health.
 Follow Darcy on his path to sobriety and health.

 More stories of your gifts in action